 PURPLE STRIPE garlics are ancestral to all other domesticated strains according to the Ft.
 Collins study.
 Initial leaf growth is epigeal: sprawling leaves stretched out lazily over the soil.
 Eventually they reach for the sun with slender, paler leaves.
 They have white bulb wrappers with 8-12 vividly colored, tall, crescent shaped cloves with elongated tips.
 They store moderately well but readily sprout when treated to high humidity.
 Many cultivars are fertile and capable of producing true seed.
 One pound of Purple Stripe will yield 50-60 cloves, though this is variable.
 Purple Stripes are $8 per ¼ lb; $14 per ½ lb; $20 per lb.

 Novo Troitzk (W6 26171) ❧ Procured at a market in the city of Aktöbe in NW Kazakhstan and grown in the surrounding country side.
-The has become the highest yielding Purple Stripe we’ve grown.
-It has a rich spicy flavor raw but quite sweet when baked.
+It has a rich and piquant flavor when raw but quite sweet when baked.
+It has vibrant purple inner bulb wrappers.
 5 lb. limit

 Verchnyava Mcara (PI 540356) ❧ White wrappers with vibrant reddish clove coloration and complex flavor characterize this cultivar from Abkhazia.
 Located in the NW of the Republic of Georgia, Abkhazia seceded after a war for independence in the early 90s, expelling over 100,000 Georgians (mainly ethnic Svans and Mingrelians) in the process.
 While Georgia still claims this territory as its own; independent Abkhazia was recognized by Russia (as well as Nicaragua, Nauru and Venezuela) after another round of warfare in ’08.
 The Abkhaz language is distinct from Georgian and is considered part of the “North Caucasian language group.”
 It has only two distinctive vowels but fifty-eight consonants.
 Verchnyava Mcara is from a village near the Black Sea coast, north of the capital, Sukhum.
 5 lb. limit